 Jingfang Ju Department of Pathology The State University of New York at Stony Brook Stony Brook, NY USA Biography

 Jingfang Ju, Ph.D. is the Co-Director of Translational Research Laboratory at Stony Brook University and Professor in Pathology.
 He received his Ph.D. in Biochemistry/Molecular biology from the University of Southern California.
 He was a postdoctoral fellow at the Yale Cancer Center of Yale University School of Medicine.
 Currently Dr. Ju is leading a translational research program at Stony Brook University School of Medicine focusing on elucidating the molecular mechanism of translational control mediated by microRNAs in cancer and cancer stem cell chemoresistance.
 He has published over 85 manuscripts and with several patents on microRNAs as biomarker and therapeutic molecules in cancer.
 The ultimate goal is to improve clinical management of gastrointestinal cancer outcome by using miRNA based precision medicine.

 Dr. Koga graduated and received his medical degree from Kumamoto University in 1999.
 He was trained at the Department of Gastroenterological Surgery, Kumamoto University.
-He performed basic research into invasive pancreatic cancer during postgraduate study at Kumamoto University Graduate School of Medicine; he obtained his PhD.
-From 2006, he joined the faculty of the Division of Developmental Therapeutics, Exploratory Oncology Research & Clinical Trial Center, National Cancer Center, Japan, as a Research Resident and Research Fellow.
+He performed basic research into invasive pancreatic cancer during postgraduate study from the Kumamoto University Graduate School of Medicine; he obtained his PhD from the same university.
+In 2006, he joined the faculty of the Division of Developmental Therapeutics, Exploratory Oncology Research & Clinical Trial Center, National Cancer Center, Japan, as a Research Resident and Research Fellow.
 At NCC he investigated a new method of colorectal cancer screening by gene and miRNA expression assay using colonocytes isolated from feces.

-Y. Li University of Louisville Louisville, KY USA Biography
+Yong Li Department of Biochemistry University of Louisville Louisville, KY USA Biography

-Zhongxing Liang Department of Radiology Emory University School of Medicine Atlanta, Georgia USA Biography
+Zhongxing Liang Department of Radiology Emory University School of Medicine Atlanta, GA USA Biography

 Zhongxing Liang, Ph.D., is Assistant Professor of Department of Radiology and Winship Cancer Institute, Emory University.
 Dr. Liang received his Ph.
 D. degree from the University of the Mediterranean Aix-Marseille II, France.
 Dr. Liang’s primary research interesting is to investigate the mechanisms of microRNA involvement in multidrug resistance and metastasis of tumor cells.
 He is interested in drug discovery for targeted molecular imaging and therapy of cancer.
 Dr. Liang has authored more than 90 publications, 3 patents, and 3 books.